 The wellhead pressure of the injected CO2 will be measured by an electronic pressure transducer with analog output mounted on the CO2 line associated with the injection well.
-The transmitter will be electronically connected to the SCADA system, which can instruct shutdown of the system or change the flowrate depending on the pressures measured at the wellhead.
+The transmitter will be electronically connected to the SCADA system, which can shutdown the system or change the flowrate depending on the pressures measured at the wellhead.